homiedopie/beberlei.de/2013/02/04/doctrine_and_solid.rst

 method for the shipping costs.

 Extracting every method of an entity into a method object is obviously overkill.
-You should excercise caution and common sense when performing this refactoring.
+You should exercise caution and common sense when performing this refactoring.

 Conclusion